vinaygoel/ars-workshop/README.md

 For more information, see the [Kibana 4 Tutorial](https://www.timroes.de/2015/02/07/kibana-4-tutorial-part-1-introduction/)

-When you're done exploring, stop the Kibana service by typing Ctrl+c in the terminal.

 ### Exercise-6: GeoIP using WAT data ###

 In this exercise, we will extract IP addresses and generate latitude and longitude information using a dataset available through [MaxMind](http://dev.maxmind.com/geoip/)